Control of Separable Subsystems with Application to Prostheses: SEPARABLE ROBOTIC CONTROL SYSTEMS

 \section{SEPARABLE ROBOTIC CONTROL SYSTEMS}

-This method of subsystem control for separable systems can be applied to robotic control systems.
-While a robotic system may not initially be in the aforementioned form \eqref{eq:NLform}, one can construct an equivalent model by dividing the model into 2 subsystems and constraining them to each other through the use of a holonomic constraint \cite{MLS}.
+This method of subsystem control for separable systems applies to robotic control systems.
+While a robotic system may not initially be in the form of \eqref{eq:NLform}, one can construct an equivalent model by dividing the model into 2 subsystems and constraining them to each other through a holonomic constraint \cite{MLS}.
 For a model in $\dimSpace$-dimensional space, one can consider this holonomic constraint as a $\dof:= \frac{\dimSpace (\dimSpace + 1)}{2}$ DOF fixed joint.
 Now, the control inputs of one subsystem only affect the other subsystem through the \textit{constraint wrench}.
 This construction hence decouples the dynamics of one subsystem from the control input of the other so the robotic system can be in separable system form \eqref{eq:NLform}.